ErangaOttachchige/Applied-AI-tutorials/README.md

 # Overview-of-Colaboratory-Features
 ## Overview of Colaboratory Features
-Learn about fundamental Python libraries like NumPy, SciPy, and Matplotlib
+Learn about fundamental Python libraries like NumPy, Scikit-learn, and Matplotlib